'Happy and nervous': Dubai cafe staff react after Sheikh Mohammed pays surprise visit

 And he said that patrons were left surprised by the royal visit.

 "Everyone was incredibly excited to see Sheikh Mohammed.
-Of course, Sheikh Mohammed is loved by both local Emiratis and expats in Dubai.
-They are always super excited to see him and this was the case as well at our cafe.
-People started taking pictures and videos and they were happy with his presence.
+He is loved by both Emiratis and expats in Dubai.
+People started taking pictures and videos.
 Patrons were messaging us on social media and tagging us and sending their best to His Highness," he said.

 And while patrons were still wondering if it was real, it was mix of emotions for the staff and servers at the cafe.